Chad Perman, MA, LMFT

 I’ve been working in the mental health field for over 15 years, and have extensive experience working with individuals, couples, and families.
 After completing my graduate school internship at Good Samaritan Hospital, I began my professional career at Friends of Youth, where I provided child, individual, and family therapy in both Issaquah and Snoqualmie.
 After several years at FOY, I accepted a position with Wellspring Counseling, where I worked with adolescents, adults, and couples in Bellevue for over eight years.

 Over the years, I’ve worked with a wide variety of clients from various backgrounds, on issues including depression, anxiety, OCD, ADD, grief/loss, parenting, divorce, interpersonal relationships, intimacy, life transitions, trauma, self-esteem, gender identity, eating disorders, PTSD, and family dysfunction.

 In my current practice, I see individual adults (18+) and couples.

-Though I work with clients on many different types of issues, I specialize in working with introverts, artists & creative types, and highly-gifted adults.
-In addition, I have specialized training and extensive experience in the treatment of anxiety, adult ADD, and couples/relationship issues.
+Though I work with many clients on all different kinds of issues, I specialize in working with artists & creatives, introverts, and highly-sensitive people.
+In addition, I have specialized training and extensive experience in the treatment of adult A.D.D., anxiety, and couples/relationship issues.

 Outside the Office

 I’ve been writing for as long as I can remember, and have done so professionally, off and on, since 2003.
-I’m the founder and editor-in-chief of Bright Wall/Dark Room, an online film magazine devoted to looking at movies in unique and human ways.
+I’m the founder of Bright Wall/Dark Room, an online film magazine devoted to looking at movies in unique and human ways.
 When I’m not hanging out with my wife and kids, I can usually be found writing, reading, strumming a guitar, playing basketball, coaching soccer, or watching (way too many) films.